Syllabus - Services Marketing, Summer 2014

 Contacting the Instructor/Office Hours:

-2. Email.
+1. Email is the best way to contact me during the summer.
 I will respond to e-mails Monday through Friday.
-Either use the course Email within CourseDen, or use firstname.lastname@example.org.
-Please include in the subject line which class you are in (or writing to me about).
+For the fastest reply, use firstname.lastname@example.org but please indicate in the subject line which class you are in (or writing to me about).
+You may also use the course Email within CourseDen, but since these messages do not come to my phone it may take slightly longer to reply.
 Most of the time, I will reply within a few hours.
 Sometimes it may take a day or two (depending on the nature of the question).
 I may or may not respond to e-mails on the weekend.

 Please feel free to contact me if you have a problem!
 Do not wait until the end of the semester (or until final grades have been posted) to discuss any difficulties that you might be having.